19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (i) in the case of an individual, with a fine not exceeding $125,000 or with imprisonment for a term not exceeding 3 years or with both and, in the case of a continuing offence, with a further fine not exceeding $12,500 for every day or part thereof during which the offence continues after conviction; or

-(ii) in any other case, with a fine not exceeding $250,000 and, in the case of a continuing offence, with a further fine not exceeding $25,000 for every day or part thereof during which the offence continues after conviction; and
+(ii) in any other case, with a fine not exceeding $250,000 and, in the case of a continuing offence, with a further fine not exceeding $25,000 for every day or part thereof during which the offence continues after conviction;

+[Act 31 of 2017 wef 29/10/2018]

-(f) exempt any person or class of persons from all or any of the provisions of this Part and the regulations, subject to such conditions or restrictions as may be prescribed.
+(f) exempt any person or class of persons from all or any of the provisions of this Part and the regulations, subject to such conditions or restrictions as may be prescribed; and

+[Act 31 of 2017 wef 29/10/2018]

+(g) provide that a pertinent financial institution, any of its subsidiaries or any subsidiary within a class of its subsidiaries, must include a provision in a specified contract to which the pertinent financial institution or subsidiary is a party, the effect of which is that the parties to the contract agree to be bound by section 83 and by any suspension of a termination right in the contract by the Authority under section 84.

+[Act 31 of 2017 wef 29/10/2018]

 (3) For the purposes of the definition of “affected person” in section 49, the Minister may prescribe, in relation to any specified institution, different persons for different purposes.